avanzosc/odoo-addons/account_headquarter/README.rst

 Account headquarter
 ===================

-* In invoices, new field "headquarter".
+* In invoices, and journal item, new field "headquarter".
 * When creating an invoice from sales orders, or from purchase orders, bring the "headquarter" from the order to the invoice.
 * If analytic lines are generated from an invoice, bring the "headquarter"